mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 However, you can safely use _functor_ instances brought to you by _Cats_ or _Scalaz_ because their implementations __lawfulness__ are tested for you.

-You can find the _Cats_ _functor_ laws [here](https://github.com/typelevel/cats/blob/master/laws/src/main/scala/cats/laws/FunctorLaws.scala) and their tests [here](https://github.com/typelevel/cats/blob/master/laws/src/main/scala/cats/laws/discipline/FunctorTests.scala).
-They are tested with [discipline](https://typelevel.org/cats/typeclasses/lawtesting.html).
+(You can find the _Cats_ _functor_ laws [here](https://github.com/typelevel/cats/blob/master/laws/src/main/scala/cats/laws/FunctorLaws.scala) and their tests [here](https://github.com/typelevel/cats/blob/master/laws/src/main/scala/cats/laws/discipline/FunctorTests.scala).
+They are tested with [discipline](https://typelevel.org/cats/typeclasses/lawtesting.html).)

+Now that you know what a _functor_ is and how it's implemented in Scala, let's talk a bit about category theory !

 # An insight about the theory behind _functors_